Note: We updated this blog on the importance of using social media in marketing with fresh insights to set you up for success in 2023.

 A study from Fleishman Hillard even found that consumers trust a company’s employees three times more than the company leaders.

 Employees should be encouraged to share original posts that promote the company in order to boost organic reach, build brand credibility, and attract better-qualified leads.

-How to Get Started With a Social Media Marketing Strategy
+Strategy on How to Use Social Media Marketing Effectively

 1. Create a social media strategy by answering key questions